 Migraine sufferers who believe daith piercings may be an option for them, should consult a qualified auriculotherapy practitioner or a licensed acupuncturist.

-There are many other forms of treatment options for migraine sufferers, including seeking the support or help of a headache and migraine specialist, to help manage your symptoms and gain control of your life.
+There are many other forms of treatment options for migraine sufferers, including seeking the support or help of a headache and migraine expert, to help manage your symptoms and gain control of your life.

 A drug-free treatment is available.
 If you are a sufferer or know someone who suffers from migraines, contact our headache clinicians for a careful assessment and early diagnosis of your condition.